dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR02.md

 1-2『这篇 Paper 之前在郑烨的专栏里就知道了，已下载论文并存入 Zotero，「2020017Go To Statement Considered Harmful」。(2020-12-24)』

 And the programming world caught fire.
-Back then we didn’t have an Internet, so people couldn’t post nasty memes of Dijkstra, and they couldn’t flame him online.
+Back then we didn't have an Internet, so people couldn't post nasty memes of Dijkstra, and they couldn't flame him online.
 But they could, and they did, write letters to the editors of many published journals.

-Those letters weren’t necessarily all polite.
+Those letters weren't necessarily all polite.
 Some were intensely negative; others voiced strong support for his position.
 And so the battle was joined, ultimately to last about a decade.

 Eventually the argument petered out.
 The reason was simple: Dijkstra had won.
 As computer languages evolved, the goto statement moved ever rearward, until it all but disappeared.
 Most modern languages do not have a goto statement — and, of course, LISP never did.

 Nowadays we are all structured programmers, though not necessarily by choice.
-It’s just that our languages don’t give us the option to use undisciplined direct transfer of control.
+It's just that our languages don't give us the option to use undisciplined direct transfer of control.

 Some may point to named breaks in Java or exceptions as goto analogs.
 In fact, these structures are not the utterly unrestricted transfers of control that older languages like Fortran or COBOL once had.
 Indeed, even languages that still support the goto keyword often restrict the target to within the scope of the current function.